-2.3 Review (Appeal) Process
+2.4 Review (Appeal) Process

-- 2.3.1 Within 10 business days of having received the summary of findings, the complainant(s) or respondent(s) may request, in writing, to the Human Rights Office for a review of the findings for one or both of the following reasons: - i.
-Non-compliance with the procedure. - ii.
-New evidence has arisen that was not known to the parties or the Investigator prior to the writing of the report. - 2.3.2 The Human Rights Office may: - i.
-Affirm the findings. - ii.
-Direct a review of the findings by the original investigator if one of the above reasons are given satisfactorily. - iii.
-Require a new investigation be undertaken. - iv.
-Such other order or remedy that is, in its good faith discretion, appropriate, given the purposes of the Human Rights Policy.
+- 2.4.1 Within 10 business days of having received the summary of findings, the complainant(s) or respondent(s) may request, in writing, to the Human Rights Office for a review of the findings for one or both of the following reasons: - 2.4.1.1 Non-compliance with the procedure. - 2.4.1.2 New evidence has arisen that was not known to the parties or the Investigator prior to the writing of the report. - 2.4.2 The Human Rights Office may: - 2.4.2.1 Affirm the findings. - 2.4.2.2 Direct a review of the findings by the original investigator if one of the above reasons are given satisfactorily. - 2.4.2.3 Require a new investigation be undertaken. - 2.4.2.4 Such other order or remedy that is, in its good faith discretion, appropriate, given the purposes of the Human Rights Policy.

-2.4 Reprisal
+2.5 Reprisal

-The Human Rights Policy prohibits reprisal or threats of reprisal against any person who, sincerely and in good faith, makes use of the Human Rights Policy, this procedure and related legislation, and/or the Whistleblower Policy (4.10).
+2.5.1 The Human Rights Policy prohibits reprisal or threats of reprisal against any person who, sincerely and in good faith, makes use of the Human Rights Policy, this procedure and related legislation, and/or the Whistleblower Policy.
 This means persons who make a complaint, as well as anyone else who is involved in an investigation, should not face negative consequences for taking part in the complaint process.
-Any individual who believes that they are the subject of reprisals or threats should report their concerns under this procedure to the Human Rights Office directly.
+Any individual who believes that they are the subject of reprisals or threats should report their concerns under this procedure to the

+Human Rights Office directly.
 Where appropriate, individual(s) responsible for the reprisal will face consequences according to applicable policies and procedures.

-2.5 Confidentiality and Privacy
+2.6 Confidentiality and Privacy